During the previous lesson, we’ve discussed the common forex trading order that helps you in the market. Now, let’s delve into the uncommon ones.

 When setting a good ‘til date order, you’re going to set a specific date for your order to run.
 This order is different from the GFD order, where your order only has the remainder of the trading day to execute or cancel.

-Unlike other time-in force orders, you can strategize your order duration without being obliged to cancel it yourself.
+Unlike other time-in-force orders, you can strategize the duration of your order without being obliged to cancel it yourself.

 Sample Scenario: